MichaelVennettilli/simple_spherical_shell_partitioner/README.md

 ### Implementation Details
 We need the following objects:
 PARAMETERS
--num_vols: Positive integer corresponding to the number of volumes in the partition of the spherical shell.
+-num_pts: Positive integer corresponding to the number of volumes in the partition of the spherical shell.
 -r_in: Inner radius of the shell.
 Require r_in > 0.
 -r_out: Outer radius of the shell.
 Require r_out > r_in.
 COMBINATORIAL MAPS
 -shell: An empty 3-map that will contain the dual objects.
 -chull_map: The 2-map corresponding to the convex hull of the sampled points.
 CONTAINERS
--shell_vertices: A container of the coordinate tuples/ point objects for vertices.
 -inner_face: A vector/ circulator of handles to darts belonging to an inner face in clockwise order when viewed from r > r_in.
 This will be cleared for each inner face.
 ASSOCIATIVE MAPS/ ARRAYS
--chull_to_inner_vertex: A map from darts of chull_map to shell_vertices, particularly to inner vertices.
-The vertex is at the circumcenter or barycenter of the corresponding face scaled to r_in.
+-chull_to_inner_vertex: A map from darts of chull_map to vertex handles of shell, particularly to inner vertices.
+The vertex is at the circumcenter of the corresponding face scaled to r_in.
--chull_to_outer_vertex: A map from darts of chull_map to shell_vertices, particularly to outer vertices.
-The vertex is at the circumcenter or barycenter of the corresponding face scaled to r_out.
+-chull_to_outer_vertex: A map from darts of chull_map to vertex handles of shell, particularly to outer vertices.
+The vertex is at the circumcenter of the corresponding face scaled to r_out.
 -3_sew_dict: A map from darts in chull_map to darts in shell informing how to 3-sew adjacent volumes.
 -inner_to_outer: A map from inner darts to their corresponding outer darts.
--chull_to_inner_dart: A map from darts in chull_map to their corresponding inner darts in shell.

-1. Randomly sample num_vols points on a sphere with radius r_in.
+1. Randomly sample num_pts points on a sphere with radius 1.

 2. Compute the convex hull of the collection of points using CGAL.
 Use CGAL to convert the triangulation to a combinatorial 2-map chull_map.

 3. Orient chull_map so that it is clockwise.
-To do so, pick any dart and compute the cross product, X <-- (d.Betas[1].org - d.org) x (d.Betas[0].org - d.org), and the barycenter, c <-- 1/3*(d.org + d.Betas[1].org + d.Betas[0].org).
+To do so, pick any dart and compute the cross product, X <-- (d.Betas[1].org - d.org) x (d.Betas[0].org - d.org), and the barycenter, c <-- d.barycenter.
 If c.X < 0, we are done.
-If c.X > 0, invert the n-map by swapping Betas[0] and Betas[1] for all darts.
+If c.X > 0, invert the n-map by swapping Betas[0] and Betas[1] for all darts using reverse_orientation.

-4. Obtain an iterator of one dart per vertex in chull_map.

-5. Given one dart for a vertex v, this dart belongs to a face incident to v and has v as its origin.
-Reserve two marks: made_vertex  and inner_ordered.
--If made_vertex is false, compute the dual vertices using the circumcenter or the barycenter, append them to shell_vertices.
-One will lie at r_in, the other at r_out.
-Mark made_vertex for all darts in the facet, and add key-value pairs (dart, center_in) to chull_to_inner_vertex and (dart, center_out) to chull_to_outer_vertex for all darts in the facet.
-Mark made_vertex true for all of the darts in the facet.
--If made_vertex is true, simply obtain the inner vertex using chull_to_inner_vertex.
-Return back to the initial dart d with v as its origin.
-You can obtain one dart per face incident to v with v as its origin by setting e <-- d and repeatedly applying e <-- e.Betas[0].Betas[2].
-You want to do a couple of things.
-Create a dart d' in shell for each e with origin given by the associative array (chull_to_inner_vertex[e]) described earlier in this step.
-Store handles for each dart in a vector or circulator inner_face.
-Write the pair (e.Betas[0], d') to the associative array 3_sew_map.
-Add the pair (e, d') to chull_to_inner_dart.
-Mark e with inner_ordered and repeat until inner_ordered is true.

-6. For each element d_i in inner_face, 1-sew d_i to d_{i+1} so that d_{i}.Betas[1] = d_{i+1}.
-We have 1-sewn the faces on the inner face of the cells.

-7. Now we assemble the outer face.
-Since we created the inner and outer vertices simultaneously, we don't need to worry about creating anything.
-For each d in inner_face, create an isolated dart d' with d'.org <-- chull_to_outer_vertex[chull_to_inner_dart[d.Betas[0]]].
-Add the pairs (d,d') to the map inner_to_outer.
-For d in inner_face, 1-sew inner_to_outer[d] to inner_to_outer[d.Betas[0]].
+4. We want to avoid creating many copies of the same vertex.
+Therefore, we sweep over all faces and create the vertices first.
+We iterate getting one dart fh per face in the convex hull.
+We compute the inner and outer point p_in and p_out respectively.
+We add these to the vertex attributes once and get a pair of vertex handles vh_in and vh_out.
+We set dh <-- fh and store the pair (dh, vh_in) in chull_to_inner_vertex and (dh, vh_out) in chull_to_outer_vertex.
+We then set dh <-- dh.Betas[1] and repeat until we return back to fh.
+This step associates each dart in the convex hull with a reference to its corresponding inner and outer vertex.

+5. Now we create all polygons.
+Obtain an iterator it with one dart per vertex in chull_map.
+Given a particular vertex, you can iterate over all darts incident to it by applying Betas[0] and then Betas[2].
+So set dh <-- it, make two darts, one at the inner vertex and one at the outer vertex.
+Store these as you go around in a pair of vectors inner_face and outer_face respectively.
+Advance by setting dh <-- dh.Betas[0].Betas[2] until you have dh = it.

+6. Loop over the size of inner_face.
+1-sew (inner_face[i], inner_face[i+1]) and (outer_face[i], outer_face[i-1]), where addition and subtraction are computed modulo the size of the vector.

+7. The last thing you have to do is store associations between the inner and outer faces.
+Since the outer dart radially outward from the inner one has origin related by scaling the destination of the inner dart, we store the pair (inner_face[i], outer_face[i+1]) in the inner_outer map.
+Return the inner_face vector of dart handles and the inner_outer map.

 8. Now we create the lateral faces and 2-sew them to the inner and outer faces.
 For each d in inner_face, we create four isolated darts with origins: l1.org = d.Betas[1].org, l2.org = d.org, l3.org = inner_to_outer[d].Betas[1].org, and l4.org = inner_to_outer[d].org.
 You 2-sew (d, l1) and (inner_to_outer[d], l3), and then you 1-sew (l1,l2), (l2, l3), (l3, l4), and (l4,l1).